walkawayy/TR1X/docs/tr2/README.md

 - fixed Lara's underwater hue being retained when re-entering a boat
 - fixed distant rooms sometimes not appearing, causing the skybox to be visible when it shouldn't
 - fixed rendering problems on certain Intel GPUs
+- fixed bubbles spawning from flares if Lara is in shallow water
 - improved FMV mode behavior - stopped switching screen resolutions
 - improved vertex movement when looking through water portals
 - improved support for non-4:3 aspect ratios